serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 Today we're thrilled to announce the release of the Serverless Framework v1.6.0.

-This release is a special one as it includes the first official support for a new provider: [OpenWhisk](https://openwhisk.org).
+This release is a special one as it's the first version to include official support for a new provider: [OpenWhisk](openwhisk.org).

-Furthermore we've added a bunch of new features and enhancement you'll enjoy!
-Let's look at the highlights of this release.
+Furthermore, we've added a bunch of new features and enhancement you'll enjoy!
+Let's take a look at the highlights of this release.

 ## Highlights of 1.6.0